Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 <br />- The player will now be given a strength effect for 90 seconds when leveling up
 <br />- Increased the Cursed Keeper's health to 700
 <br />- Cursed mobs are now invulnerable to the wither
+<br />- The fog in the cursed forest is now appearing smoothly
 <br />- Reworked the warp effect, it now makes the player twice as low
 <br />- The pehkui mod is no longer needed
 <br />- [API] Colorful Powers API has been updated to version 22